hakimifr/realmeUI-debloater/README.md

      For example:
          Fedora: `sudo dnf install android-tools`
          Ubuntu: `sudo apt install adb fastboot` (side note: this will install a slightly outdated version of adb and fastboot.
 I'll soon upload script for you guys to install latest version of adb and fastboot to your Ubuntu system.)
+  2. Enable USB debugging.
+Find it on developer option.
+  3. Connect the phone to the pc.
+  4. Launch cmd and enter these command one by one:
+     `cd \platform-tools`
+     `adb devices` (check your phone, there should be a prompt asking you to grant USB debugging.
+Tick always allow and press allow.)
+  5. Enter in `adb devices` again to check if your device is authorised.
+If you see `SERIAL_NUMBER  DEVICE` on cmd, congratulations, you've done the setup properly.

  - Executing the script:
   1. Launch terminal.
 Navigate to the folder where the script are.